meessour/popular-track-generator-alpha/README.md

 ```

 ## Wishlist
-[] Filter for excluding/including (re)mixes
+- [] Filter for excluding/including (re)mixes
-[] Filter for excluding/including radio edits
+- [] Filter for excluding/including radio edits
-[] Let the user choose how many tracks need to be shown
+- [] Let the user choose how many tracks need to be shown
-[] Create playlist of all the tracks
+- [] Create playlist of all the tracks
-[] Replace the original generated playlist by the newly looked up artist
+- [] Replace the original generated playlist by the newly looked up artist
-[] Let the user choose between "create new playlist" and "replace old one"
+- [] Let the user choose between "create new playlist" and "replace old one"

+- [] Light weight web player that only works if musix plays on external device.
+Controllable by media keys

 ## Licence
 MIT © [Mees Sour](https://github.com/meessour)